+33 6 52 81 47 39 [email protected] Mon-Fri 08:00-18:00 (CET)

 [PDF Version]

-Attach a ground wire from one of the threaded studs (A) at the bottom of the housing, to the mounting plate (B).
-The ground resistance between all system parts shall.
+Grounding of the units: Attach a ground wire from one of the threaded studs (A) at the bottom of the housing, to the mounting plate (B).
+The ground resistance between.
 Power from factory ground must be installed by a qualified electrician.
 Each DISTRIBUTION BOX and controller must be grounded.
-26 mm 2 (10 AWG) ground wire must be used, and in all other markets a 6 mm 2 must be used.
-Grounding of the units: Attach a ground wire from one of.
+Whether you're a seasoned pro or just starting out, this comprehensive guide will give you practical. y information developed by and for exclusive use of Saudi Electricity Company (SEC) Distribution Network.
+It cannot be used or copied for any other.
 This publication gives you general guidelines for installing an Allen-Bradley industrial automation system that may include programmable controllers, industrial computers, operator-interface terminals, display devices, and communication networks.
-Ground plays a crucial role in determining what happens in the event of unintentional faults, electrical transients, or electromagnetic interference.
-SEC Distribution System extends from the MV (33 kV, 13.
-To.
-The purpose of this presentation is to introduce some practical methods on how to reduce disturbances in order to avoid EMC problems and not how to meet the EMC standards.

 [PDF Version]